Rodney Ellis: Health care

 In 1993, Ellis authored and passed legislation requiring private nonprofit hospitals to provide a certain amount of charity care to uninsured patients.

 In 2001, under Ellis' leadership as Chairman of the Texas Senate Committee on Finance, the legislature increased funding for health and human services by $5.1 billion.
 The budget simplified Medicaid eligibility by eliminating face-to-face interviews and allowed families to apply through the mail or over the telephone.
 The budget also allocated $197 million to increase reimbursement rates for doctors, dentists, and hospitals; provided $63 million to maintain current services at Mental Health & Mental Retardation state schools, hospitals, and community centers; provided $1.025 billion for the Children's Health Insurance Program; and allocated $104 million to improve care in state schools and nursing homes.

 In 2011, Ellis amended the Texas Department of Insurance sunset legislation to include a provision that will increase access to individual health insurance plans in order to expand the availability of coverage to children under 19.

 In 2011, Ellis sponsored legislation that ensures a voice for advocates and individuals infected with HIV in the state's HIV Medication Advisory Committee.

 Criminal justice

+Since his tenure in the Texas Senate, Ellis has been one of the nation’s leaders in criminal justice reform, including an overhaul of the state's indigent defense system, identifying and studying the factors that contribute to wrongful convictions, and increasing compensation for the wrongfully imprisoned.

+On a national level, Ellis was chairman of the Innocence Project in New York for 14 years.
+The nonprofit organization works to free the innocent, prevent wrongful convictions, and create fair, compassionate, and equitable systems of justice for everyone.
+In 2016, the Innocence Project honored Ellis and others for their contributions to the organization.

+As a county commissioner, he continued to carry the torch for indigent defendants by increasing Harris County Public Defenders Office’s budget and leading Commissioners Court to approving misdemeanor bail reform (more details below under Harris County Commissioners Court)..